 1. “I can’t afford a lawyer.”

-This is one of the most common worries, but it’s based on a misunderstanding.
-Car accident injury lawyers almost always work on a contingency fee, meaning they only get paid if you get paid.
-There are no upfront costs, no hourly rates, and no retainers.
+This is one of the most common concerns, but it is based on a misunderstanding of how these cases work.
+Most car accident injury lawyers use a contingency fee structure.
+That means there are no upfront costs, no hourly billing, and no payment unless compensation is recovered.

-If your case doesn’t result in a settlement or verdict, you owe nothing.
-This arrangement is designed to make legal help accessible to everyone, regardless of financial situation.
+If your case does not result in a settlement or verdict, you typically owe nothing.
+The system is set up this way so that people can get legal help regardless of their financial situation.

 2. “The insurance company will treat me fairly.”

-Insurance adjusters might sound friendly, but their job is to protect the insurance company’s bottom line—not to advocate for you.
-They’re trained to minimize payouts and may use tactics to get you to settle quickly, before you understand the full extent of your injuries or the long-term impact of the accident.
+Insurance adjusters may sound helpful, but their job is to protect the company they work for.
+They are trained to minimize payouts and resolve claims as quickly as possible, often before the full extent of injuries or long-term costs are clear.

 3. “I don’t need a lawyer for a minor accident.”

-Having a lawyer ensures your case is taken seriously and nothing gets overlooked or dismissed too early.
+Having a lawyer involved early helps make sure the situation is taken seriously and nothing important gets overlooked.

 4. “Hiring a lawyer means going to court.”